 You need to try the Piedmontese plins.
 Plin pasta is typically made with eggs, but you can ask for a vegan version, as we did.
 We got fantastic pumpkin stuffed plins.

 A plin is like a mini ravioli filled with meat, but there are also versions filled with pumpkin, or spinach, and ricotta.

 Piedmontese trifle combines layers of sponge cake, chocolate sauce, and white chocolate pudding, all topped with a thick layer of whipped cream.

 If you're looking for something sweet to finish your meal, you can't go wrong with a Piedmontese dessert such as baci di dama (a hazelnut and chocolate cookie).

-Since we have stayed in an apartment, rather than hotels, we have stocked up on fruits, focaccia, coffee, and local panettone to start our day before heading into our wine tasting appointments with a full stomach.
+Since we have stayed in an apartment, rather than a hotel, we have stocked up on fruits, focaccia, coffee, and local panettone to start our day before heading into our wine-tasting appointments with a full stomach.

 Piedmont is also known for its very tasty polenta dishes.
 The polenta was traditionally eaten on Tuesdays as a way to use up leftover grains from Sunday's big meal – usually a meat-based affair.

 This fantastic restaurant in La Morra offers a relaxed atmosphere, an immense wine selection, and fantastic food.
 This is where the locals eat, as our hotel host pointed out.
 We ate three times there...

 The prices are amazing, and the services are fast and friendly.
 We loved eating the plins and an amazing risotto.
 If you are a vegetarian, you may want to try their cheeses.